OpenVPN/openvpn/doc/man-sections/script-options.rst

   and password to the first two lines of a temporary file.
 The filename will be passed as an argument to ``cmd``, and the file will be automatically deleted by OpenVPN after the script returns.
-The location of the temporary file is controlled by the ``--tmp-dir`` option, and will default to the current directory if unspecified.
-For security, consider setting ``--tmp-dir`` to a volatile storage medium such as :code:`/dev/shm` (if available) to prevent the username/password file from touching the hard drive.
+The location of the temporary file is controlled by the ``--tmp-dir`` option.
+For security, consider setting it to a volatile storage medium such as :code:`/dev/shm` (if available) to prevent the username/password file from touching the hard drive.

   The script should examine the username and password, returning a success exit code (:code:`0`) if the client's authentication request is to be